dougmassay/docximport-sigil-plugin/README.md

 This plugin will work with either Python 3.4+ or Python 2.7+ (defaults to 3.x if both are present).
 The absolute minimum version of Sigil required is v0.8.3 (Python must be installed separately prior to v0.9.0)

-Configurable preferences (available after first run in the plugin's corresponding json prefs file) are:

-* **epub_version** : a string value that determines which epub version to create (defaults to: "2.0").
-Choices are "2.0" or "3.0"

-* **check_for_updates** : a true or false (boolean) value (defaults to true).
-Check online for newer versions of this plugin.

-Get more help at the DOCXImport plugin [MobileRead support thread:](http://www.mobileread.com/forums/showthread.php?t=247087)
+Get more help at the DOCXImport plugin [MobileRead support thread.](http://www.mobileread.com/forums/showthread.php?t=247087)

+A sample docx file (along with a sample mammoth style map and css file) are available in the samples folder of the github reppository.
+For more help with custom style maps, check out the "Writing Style Maps" section of the [Mammoth README.](https://github.com/mwilliamson/python-mammoth#writing-style-maps)

 Contributing / Modifying
 ============
 From here on out, a proficiency with developing / creating Sigil plugins is assumed.